-Found 0 - 10 results of 33 programs matching keyword "genome research"
+Found 0 - 10 results of 34 programs matching keyword "genome research"

+and the Curiosity rover.
 Join the Exploratorium as we connect live for the first time with NOAA's newest ship, the Okeanos Explorer.
 The Okeanos is on its maiden voyage, traveling from Hawaii to Indonesia.
 We will talk with scientists on the ship and discover what kind of research they are conducting.
 We tour the NOAA Atmospheric Research Observatory at the South Pole where scientists are monitoring carbon dioxide levels, CFCs, solar radiation, and the ozone hole.
 Shots of the research pen at the Cape Royds adelie penguin colony.
 Meet marine biologist George Matsumoto from the Monterey Bay Aquarium Research Institute and learn about the floating ecosytems that thrive around icebergs in Antarctic waters.